Types of Machine Vision Lenses

 Figure 2: A zoom lens at multiple optical magnifications.

-Section 7.4.2: Fixed Magnification Lenses
+Types of Fixed Magnification Lenses

 Telecentric lenses should be used any time a high accuracy measurement in a system needs to take place.
 They are highly specialized, fixed magnification lenses that come with many powerful optical capabilities.
 The working principles and advantages of telecentric lenses are discussed in detail in Section 4: Telecentricity and Perspective Error.